visualwebarena

 --action_set_tag som --observation_type image_som \

 We collected human trajectories on 233 tasks (one from each template type) and the Playwright recording files are provided here.
 These are the same tasks reported in our paper (with a human success rate of ~89%).
-You can view the HTML pages, actions, etc., by running playwright show-trace <example_id>.zip
+You can view the HTML pages, actions, etc., by running playwright show-trace <example_id>.zip.
+The example_id follows the same structure as the examples from the corresponding site in config_files/.

 If you find our environment or our models useful, please consider citing VisualWebArena as well as WebArena: